Altolamprologus compressiceps

-Altolamprologus compressiceps is a species of fish in the family Cichlidae.
+Altolamprologus compressiceps, locally known as lupapa, is a species of fish in the family Cichlidae.
 It is endemic to the shallow rocky areas of Lake Tanganyika.
 It is not considered threatened by the IUCN.

 Description

 A. compressiceps are close relatives to A. calvus and can be distinguished by their shorter jaws and turned up snout.
 Calvus have a long sloping face, less distinct bars, and more distinct spots.

 Several local variants exist, and some may prove to be distinct species or subspecies.
 Some examples include: